 Admit it . . . you have some borrowed books laying around and a stack of books you’ll never read.
 Is it time for a book purge or a book swap?

-It’s the middle of summer, and I’ve collected a lot of books over the past few months.
+I’ve collected a lot of books over the past few months.
 My bookshelves are lined two-deep in spots (see photo), and I keep adding new books to my TBR list!
 I’m a bit of a neat freak, so this does not sit well with me.

 “Book clutter” adds to your mental clutter, which can actually keep you from reading.
 When you have too many books staring you in the face, it’s overwhelming.
 Those lovely TBRs can start to feel like a giant stack of to-dos.